 - Check air and cabin air filters (change if needed)

-- Check brake system/replace worn components
+- Maintain your brakes by checking system/replace worn components

 - Check exhaust system

 - Lubricate grease fittings